 Most zoning regulations restrict the use of various parcels of land.
 However, especially in central business districts, municipalities are more concerned with the appearance of buildings than their use.
 Municipalities have increasingly introduced "form-based codes," which are based on the physical form of structures (although there is some consideration of use).
 This allows for a more natural distribution of housing and commerce.

-RECOMMENDATION: The Planning and Zoning Commission should consider the possibility of introducing form-based principles in Ridgefield-in areas to be determined by the commission.
-Usecompatibility issues should be weighed in the process.
+ACTION: The Planning and Zoning Commission should consider the possibility of introducing form-based principles in Ridgefield.